lonsbio/bpipe-docs-test/docs/Language/Language.md

 }
 ```

-Note also that since the output zip files from FastQC are usually not used downstream, we forward the input files rather than the default of letting the output files be forwarded to the next stage.---
+Note also that since the output zip files from FastQC are usually not used downstream, we forward the input files rather than the default of letting the output files be forwarded to the next stage.

+---
-# The using instruction
+## The using instruction

-### Synopsis
+#### Synopsis